 Using the map of Las Vegas, you can explore all the days and stops.

-Some people fly into Vegas during the day, and if you do as well, then the morning and afternoon portions of your first day will be spent travelling to Vegas.
-Once you've checked into your accommodation and settled in though, you can start exploring Vegas!
+Some people fly into Vegas during the day, some people visit in an RV, and if you do as well, then the morning and afternoon portions of your first day will be spent travelling to Vegas.
+Once you've checked into your accommodation and settled in, though, you can start exploring Vegas!

-Another reason to stay near the Strip is that during this 36 hour Vegas itinerary, you'll be busy touring up and down the Strip, exploring the hotels and eating delicious food!
+Another reason to stay near the Strip is that during this 36 hour Vegas itinerary, you'll be busy touring up and down the Strip, exploring the hotels, seeing famous Vegas landmarks and eating delicious food!
 So you might as well stay in the area to make the most of the 36 hours!

 Before you start exploring Las Vegas, I recommend filling up with a good meal.
 The Peppermill Restaurant is a well-known, iconic restaurant on the Strip.